The New International Commentary on the Old and New Testaments

 Dislikes Regarding the New International Commentary Series

 The New International Commentary series currently consists of 48 volumes (26 OT and 22 NT).
 The New Testament series is nearly complete, only lacking commentaries on 2 Peter and Jude.
-The Old Testament series still lacks volumes on Exodus, 2 Samuel, 1&2 Kings, 1&2 Chronicles, Esther, Lamentations, Daniel, and Amos.
+The Old Testament series still lacks volumes on Exodus, 2 Samuel (see comment below), 1&2 Kings, 1&2 Chronicles, Esther, Lamentations, Daniel, and Amos.
 This is one of the drawbacks of this series.
 There is not yet a commentary on every book of the Bible.
 One would hope that the editors would encourage scholars assigned a certain book to meet a reasonable deadline so that the rest of these commentaries can be made available.
 One case in point is David Toshio Tsumura’s commentary on First Samuel which came out in 2007.
 Eleven years later, readers continue to wait for his commentary on Second Samuel (update: this commentary became available in July 2019!
 See the link here.).